lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 ---
-title: "How to pass the interview for software engineering roles in Big Tech - Handbook"
+title: "How to pass the interview for software engineering roles in Big Tech"
 description: "Practical information and guidelines in how to prepare, and pass, the software engineering interviews in Big Tech companies."
 ---